AI4Finance-Foundation/RLSolver/README.md

 Important functions:

 * reset(): Initialize the variables
-* obj(): Calculate the objective function, i.e., Halmiltonian.
+* obj(mu: Tensor): Calculate the objective value (i.e., Halmiltonian) of the graph mu
-* reward(mu1: Tensor, mu2: Tensor): Calculate the Halmiltonian of from the graph mu1 to another graph mu2.
+* obj2(mu1: Tensor, mu2: Tensor): Calculate the objective value (i.e., Halmiltonian) of from the graph mu1 to another graph mu2.

 ## Datasets
 * Maxcut: